GPII/universal/documentation/AuthorizationService.md

 * The client name
 * user selected preferences

-For onboarded solution clients, the client information contains:
+For web preferences consumer clients, the client information contains:
 * The authorization decision id
 * The OAuth2 client id
 * The client name